zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/conversational-ui.md

 To use the Conversational UI module, your Mendix Studio Pro version must be [9.24.2](/releasenotes/studio-pro/9.24/#9242) or higher.

-When downloaded from the [marketplace](https://marketplace.mendix.com/link/component/227931), [GenAI Commons](/appstore/modules/genai/commons/) and the [MxGenAI Connector](/appstore/modules/genai/MxGenAI/) are downloaded as well.
+When downloaded from the [marketplace](https://marketplace.mendix.com/link/component/227931), [GenAI Commons](/appstore/modules/genai/commons/) and the [Mendix Cloud GenAI Connector](/appstore/modules/genai/MxGenAI/) are downloaded as well.

 You must also ensure you have the other prerequisite modules that Conversational UI requires.
 The modules are included by default in the [Blank GenAI App](https://marketplace.mendix.com/link/component/227934), the [AI Bot Starter App](https://marketplace.mendix.com/link/component/227926), the [Support Assistant Starter App](https://marketplace.mendix.com/link/component/231035) and the [RFP Assistant Starter App](https://marketplace.mendix.com/link/component/235917), otherwise you must install them yourself: